Diczen/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7-everybody: a script that adds execution permission to the owner, the group owner and other uses to the file hello
 8-James_Bond: A script sets the permission to the file hello as follows
 9-John_Doe: a script that sets the mode of the file hello
+10-mirror_permissions: a script that sets the mode of the file hello the same as olleh’s mode